SietseAchterop/RtcNoordApp/README.md

 E.g. the first turning point of the oars at the intake after a start.
 Note that the blue line follows the video.
 Then click the middle control button, it will turn red; the video position is set.
 Next click on the plot on the correct point in the data.
+Now the red line is positioned.
 Finally click the middle control button again.
 The blue line moves to that point and synchronisation is complete.

 ![Eerste](appdocs/ViewVideo.png)